biswas/Transverse_energy_analysis/README.txt

 *******************************************************************************
 ToDos:
 ..................................................................................
+- verify previous code to create cross-check plots and add errors in the plots
 - need to add lambda spectra from STAR Preliminary data on BES strangeness
 	1. clearify what "raw" means as opposed to "pT" in one of the directories, and what cut30 and cut0 mean